Puerto Vallarta Gay Travel

 Expect a relaxed, casual vibe at La Chachalaca, a perfect happy hour spot.
 It’s great to visit after the beach, before dinner.
 The bar is less than a five-minute walk from the central part of Playa de Los Muertos.
 They have open-air seating overlooking a quaint garden area on a street near the beachfront.

 You can’t miss La Chachalaca with their gay pride flags lining the bar’s facade.
 They offer cheap happy hour specials, too.
-I recommend this gay bar for groups since there’s a lot of space, seating and fun music.
+I recommend this gay bar for groups since there’s a lot of space and seating.

 La Cantina Margarita